 - Delivered online distance education courses to over 700 medical, nursing and midwifery students taught

 - Examined over 500 students and supported partners to implement an evidence-based examination process that tests students’ clinical skills and behaviours

 - Trained over 100 academics on student-centred teaching, pedagogy, assessment and curriculum development

 - Contributed to significant improvements to how medical, nursing and midwifery students are taught and assessed: 100% lecturers participating in the project report making changes to the way they plan lessons, teach and assess students

 - Supported the Somaliland Government to develop and implement the country’s first Medical Education Policy, outlining how a skilled health workforce will be produced

 'We all take part together and it’s one of our most interesting classes we get in the week.
 We are very happy to have senior professional doctors from the NHS volunteering their valuable time to teach students.'
 PfP online course participant

-The PfP partnership is led by King's College London (UK), working with Amoud University (Somaliland), Edna Aden University and Teaching Hospital (Somaliland), University of Hargeisa (Somaliland), MedicineAfrica (UK), and the Tropical Health and Education Trust (UK).
+The PfP partnership is led by King’s Global Health Partnerships, an initiative of King's College London (UK), working with Amoud University (Somaliland), Edna Aden University and Teaching Hospital (Somaliland), University of Hargeisa (Somaliland), MedicineAfrica (UK), and the Tropical Health and Education Trust (UK).